 MusicRow is proud to reveal the honorees for its ninth annual Rising Women on the Row celebration.

 City National Bank, Tri Star Sports & Entertainment Group, and Loeb & Loeb return this year as Presenting Sponsors for the 2020 Rising Women on the Row.
-This year’s featured speaker will be announced soon.
+Additional details about the event will be announced soon.

 This year’s honorees include: